 $ sudo apt install ppa-purge $ sudo ppa-purge ppa:jonathonf/vim

-Arch users can install the latest Vim using pacman as shown:
+Arch users can install the latest Vim using the pacman command as shown:

 # pacman -S vim